How to recycle (almost) everything

 FILM see POLYTHENE FILM

 GARDEN WASTE is best composted at home.
 Alternatively you can take this kind of material to household recycling centres.
-Unfortunately we don't offer an extra service to collect this.
+However, we do offer a Garden waste service, you can find out more here.

 GLASS can be recycled indefinitely and bottles and jars can be recycled at household recycling centres and in your green bin.
 Sheet glass and Pyrex is not accepted.